Rachmad22/FoodRecipe-fe/README.md

 # FoodRecipe-fe
 frontend food recipe app.
-The app is built using html, css, and bootstrap5.
+The app is built using html, css, and bootstrap5. no connection to DB

 # Demo
 You can demo app using this url : https://my-foodrecipe.netlify.app/